9 Summer Items You Need to Throw Out Right Now

 Pool and beach towels

 If you can’t close your linen closet it might be time to rethink the number of outdoor towels you own.
 Throughout the season there is a good chance you bought new ones—again.
 Start at the bottom of the stack of towels and look for ones that are not in the best condition—with bleach stains, frayed edges, or washed out colors.
 Remember, even well-used towels can be donated to a local pet shelter where they can be put to good use lining metal cages.
-Once summer is almost over, feel free to load your cart with these 10 things that go on sale in August.

 Beach bags and sunglasses